keikoproj/instance-manager/README.md

 ```
 Read more about the [Fargate Profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html).

+Note that the eks-fargate provisioner does not accept a Fargate profile name.
+Instead, the provisioner creates a unique profile name based upon the cluster name, instance group name and namespace.

 If the above *podExecutionRoleArn* parameter is not specified, the provisioner will create a simple, limited role and policy that enables the pod to start but not access any AWS resources.
-That role and policy is shown below.
+The role's name will be prefixed by the generated Fargate profile name from above.
+That role and policy are shown below.

 ```yaml
 Type: 'AWS::IAM::Role'